How To Start Lifestyle Blogging For Free

 A blogging platform is where you write your blog.

-I started out with Blogger but soon found that I was quite limited with branding, and how I wanted to share my blog on social media, so I decided to change to WordPress, which I felt was a better fit for me.
+I started out with Blogger but soon found that I was quite limited with branding, and how I wanted to share my blog on social media, so I decided to install WordPress, which I felt was a better fit for me.

-A theme is how your blog looks, you can either go for one of the free themes on WordPress, or you can pay for a theme, depending on your preference.
+A theme is how your blog looks, you can either go for one of the free WordPress themes, or you can pay for a theme, depending on your preference.